msnliu/Client-Server-Application/README.md

 Op '1' = Account Creation, e.g. 1|John --> Creates an account with username John, and an ID will be supplemented.
 (Avoid same user name)

-Op '2' = List User, e.g., 2|J.hn --> list of user whose name is J*hn.
-Or 2 --> list of all users
+Op '2' = List User, e.g., 2|J.hn --> returns list of user whose name is J*hn.
+Or 2 --> returns list of all users

-Op '3'  = Send Message to a particular user, e.g., 3|accountID|hello --> send hello to someone whose id is accountID
+Op '3'  = Send Message to a particular user, e.g., 3|accountID|Amount --> returns updated balance; If the user is not logged in

-Op '4' = View undelivered message for a particular account, e.g. 4|accountID --> returns balance
+Op '4' = View underlivered message, e.g. 4|accountID --> View all undelivery message for a user with id accountID when he/she is logged off

-Op '5' = delete an account, e.g. 4|accountID --> returns balance
+Op '5' = Delete Account, e.g. 5|accountID --> Delete Account with accountID

+Op 'quit' or 'bye' = Logged off.
+Similar to delete account but the information is kept in the server so that people can still message you, and you can use Op '0' to relogin.

 ### Test

+In the test fold, first run the server scripts:

+> $ bash server.sh

+Then run the test scipts which creates two clients and run multiple pre-defined instrucitons, and saved results in the output.txt files

+> $ bash test.sh

+Finally, run pytest on the test.py

+> $ pytest test.py

+Note that if you can the pre-defined instrucitons on client1/2.sh, you also need to change the tests on test.py to make it right.

 ### Example
 For server and client running on the same system